Modification Date: 2019-08-12 14:21:57

-This glaze is a cone 6 dolomite matte.
-It is the product of a series of tests to determine the best levels of SiO2 and Al2O3 in a boron fluxed (but not boron saturated) clear using a high level of MgO to create the matte.
-In its current state it does not cutlery mark and has good (but not too much melt flow) and thus creates a good glass (in our circumstances).
+In the silky state that we prefer it does not cutlery mark and has good (but not too much melt flow).
 The development process for this glaze showcases the value of looking at glazes as formulas of oxides rather than recipes of materials and paying close attention to firing schedules.

 Although this is a matte glaze it flows well (it is well melted).
-If it pinholes for you the solution lies elsewhere.
+If fired ware has pinholes the solution lies elsewhere.
 Bisque ware as high as possible.
 If you gel the slurry a little, or preheat the ware, you can bisque even higher.
 Try applying a thinner glaze layer and use whatever technique necessary to get an even and quality laydown.
 If still needed, consider using the double-soak firing schedule.